auxcodes/bike-inspection/README.md

 ![Site Preview](https://github.com/auxcodes/bike-inspection/blob/main/img/bikeInspectionFullPage.png)

-Website for generating consistent notes when inspecting bikes for servicing.
+Website for generating clear, consice and consistent notes when inspecting bikes for servicing.

 - Generates text in an easy to read format
 - Sync across multiple devices; inspect with phone in hand and sync to desktop